obito-s/two-dee/README.md

--  jackie / poppy . you can also call me whoever im playing as
+-  jackie / poppy / whoever im playing as
 -  22 . he/it .
 3/21/23 ♥ i love you <3
 - --------------------------------------------------------
 -  i dont have a specific dni just the basic criteria.